 To lose everything and still trust God is very hard to do.
-A few months ago, my husband lost his job; as a result, we also lost our home.
+When my husband lost his job years ago, we also lost our home.
 Before our world came crashing down, we were riding the waves of life: starting a mentoring program, and my women's ministry was at an all time high.
 Life was finally where I thought I needed it to be.

 After days of crying and feeling sorry for myself, I began thinking about Job.
 He was a man who loved, feared, and was faithful to God.
 Job was a righteous man who abstained from evil.
 Yet tragedy still hit his home.

-Lord, when the good seems to outweigh the bad, help me to remember that this season will only last for a moment.
-Forgive me for the times I have questioned Your ability to perform as provider.
-I now understand that everything I am going through is working for my good and that You will restore all that I have lost in due season.
+Lord, when the bad seems to outweigh the good, help me to remember that this season will only last for a moment.
+Forgive me for the times I have questioned your ability to perform as provider.
+I now understand that everything I am going through is working for my good and that you will restore all that I have lost in due season.
 Amen.

 Additional Resource: When was the last time you trusted God completely?
 Starting now, begin activating your faith again, allowing your trust to be without borders.
 Peace in the Face of Foreclosure